ecovisum/ecovisum-site/markdown/everyone.md

 ![Magic squares](images/magic-squares.png)

-> Our systems offer rapid monitoring of energy usage (electricity, gas, water) with details that increase at a click
+> Ecovisum’s systems offer easy at-a-glance monitoring of energy usage (electricity, gas, water) with increasing detail as required, at a click

 In one online location you have: